MartinBINARD/MartinBinard_5_23082021/README.md

 # Change done

-* Reorganize fetch method.
-* Add item name in card index.html.
+* Add for loop into the first datas function.

 # WEBSITE LINK